MaaAssistantArknights/MaaAssistantArknights/README_en-US.md

 ### Windows

-- Open `MeoAssistantArknights.sln` with Visual Studio 2022.
+- Open `MAA.sln` with Visual Studio 2022.
 All settings have been configured properly.
 - Switch on the feature of clang-format.
 Please refer to [Using clang-format in Visual Studio](docs/en-us/2.2-DEVELOPMENT.md#using-clang-format-in-visual-studio).

 ### Linux/MacOS